Honeycomb-Protocol/docs/docs/00-Introduction.md

 Honeycomb is a protocol built on the Solana blockchain that streamlines the process for game developers and studios to integrate and build web3 games.
 We utilize Solana’s efficient and secure network to bring full compossibility of in-game assets and data on the Solana Virtual Machine (SVM).

-This platform is compatible with all of the [Metaplex](https://docs.metaplex.com/) NFT standards, including the Programmable Asset Class.
+This platform is compatible with all of the [Metaplex](https://docs.metaplex.com/) Non-Fungible Token (NFT) standards, including the Programmable Asset Class (pNFT), Compressed NFTs (cNFT) and Semi-Fungible Tokens (SFT).

 ## The Problem